erikringsmuth/app-router/README.md

 See it in action [here](http://erikringsmuth.github.io/app-router/#/databinding/1337?queryParam1=Routing%20with%20Web%20Components!).

 ## Multiple Layouts
 Each page chooses which layout to use.
 This allows multiple layouts in the same app.
-Use the `<content>` tags as insertion points to insert the page into the layout.
-This is similar to a nested router but decouples the layout from the router.
+Use `<content>` tag insertion points to insert the page into the layout.
+This is similar to nested routes but completely decouples the page layout from the router.

-This is a simple example showing the page and it's layout.
+This is a simple example showing a page and it's layout.

 #### home-page.html